Our Services

 General Practice (GP) X-Rays

+General radiography (or x-ray) refers to the use of x-rays to create static 2D images of different parts of the body.
 An image is produced when a small amount of radiation passes through a patient’s body and is recorded on a film or detector on the other side of the body.

 X-ray is the most commonly performed examination and is very good for investigating bones as well as soft tissue such as the chest, lungs and abdomen.